Would you like to spend the cold season in a seaside resort? Discover the best 5 Italian islands to visit in autumn and

 You can think that it is a heresy from "eccentric travel".
-Anyway, it is possible to visit the Italian sea and islands in Autumn and Winter as well.
+Anyway, it is possible to visit the Italian sea and islands in Autumn and winter.
 Also, just for a weekend, it is a perfect choice for eco-friendly tourism.
 You will have many surprises, save up and spend a zero-waste holiday.
-Here you are 5 Italian islands to visit in autumn and winter for a wonderful holiday during the "coldest" period of the year.
-They will give you unique
+Here are 5 Italian islands to visit in autumn and winter for a wonderful holiday during the "coldest" period of the year.

 Would you like to admire the extraordinary artistic masterpieces preserved in prestigious museums and magnificent archaeological sites during your engaging tour of beautiful Italian islands to visit in autumn and winter?
 If you are planning a wonderful autumn or winter holiday and you'll be in Central Italy, you could add a trip to Campania to your island itinerary.
 By purchasing the Naples Pass, you can also benefit from fantastic discounts at e-bike rental services and other affiliated activities.